 Individuals, employers, and other organizations may have various reasons to locate person by Social Security Number.

-Since Social Security Numbers are tied to data including a person’s address, contact information, and personal records, a search by social security number (or SSN lookup) is an excellent tool used for many levels of background checks.
+Since Social Security Numbers are tied to data including a person’s address, contact information, and personal records, a search by social security number (or SSN lookup) is an excellent tool used for many levels of people’s background examinations.

-In fact, using a SSN is actually the preferred method for any federal background check or when trying to find out someone is a felon.
+In fact, using an SSN is actually the preferred method for any federal background check or when trying to verify if an individual has a felony history.

 This guide explains exactly how to locate person by social security number in just three steps, making it easy to verify work eligibility and identity.
 And, it’s a great tool for anyone to use who needs to check their public records, to ensure accuracy.